julesukco/learningfast/content/posts/never-split-the-difference.md

 No deal is better than a bad deal.
 Beware of a deadline.
 Make your deadline known early.

-"anchor and adjustment" is the tendency to be anchored by extreme numbers.
+"Anchor and adjustment" is the tendency to be anchored by extreme numbers.
 Experienced negotiators lead with an extreme offer.

-"prospect theory" - people are drawn to sure things over probabilities.
+"Prospect theory" - people are drawn to sure things over probabilities.

-"loss aversion" - people take greater risk to avoid a loss than make a gain.
+"Loss aversion" - people take greater risk to avoid a loss than make a gain.
 Potential losses factor more for people than potential gains.

 Offer up a range, with the low end being what you want for it.
 Don't use round numbers.
 Exact numbers feel more permanent.
 Offer an exact amount and a gift - makes the other side think there is no more money coming.